 - Italian Seasoning – helps bring out that classic stuffing flavor.

-- Milk – ensures the meatballs won’t be too thick to shape.
+- Milk – ensures the meatballs won’t be too thick to shape and will keep the meatballs moist.

 - Egg – another binding agent that helps your meatballs stick together.